nikitha-kr/minty-piggy-bank/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

+## Features

+- **Dashboard**: View spending summaries, savings progress, and personalized recommendations
+- **Transactions**: Track all your financial transactions with categorization and search
+- **Goals**: Create and monitor savings goals with progress tracking
+- **Rules**: Automated savings rules including round-up functionality
+- **Reports**: Generate detailed spending reports filtered by date range
+- **Profile**: Manage user profile and account settings

+## Architecture

+The application uses a hybrid architecture:

+- **Frontend**: React with TypeScript, using Vite for fast development
+- **Backend**: GCP-based API for transaction processing and data management
+- **Database**: Supabase for authentication and data persistence

+### Backend Integration

+The app connects to a GCP backend API that handles:
+- Transaction management and processing
+- Savings rules engine
+- Goal tracking and updates
+- Spending analytics and reports

+The backend API endpoint is configured via `VITE_BACKEND_API_URL` environment variable.

 ## What technologies are used for this project?

 This project is built with: